pavan-kumar-arepu/pavan-kumar-arepu/README.md

-# 👋 Hello Namaste 🙏, I'm ArepuPavankumar! 🕉️
+# 👋 Hello Namaste 🙏, I'm ArepuPavankumar!

-## About Me
+## 🕉️ About Me

 I'm a passionate Software Mobile Developer & Architect based in Sweden and Hyderabad, with over 14 years of experience.
-My focus is on designing and architecting mobile applications for both iOS and Android platforms using Native and Hybrid mobile technologies.
+I focus on designing and architecting mobile applications for iOS and Android platforms using Native and Hybrid mobile technologies.

 ## 🚀 What I Do